gstatnikov/DogCatClassifier/README.md

 # DogCatClassifier

 This repository contains a machine learning model designed to classify images as either a dog or a cat.
-It demonstrates the complete workflow for binary image classification, including data preprocessing, model training, evaluation, and visualization of results.
+It leverages transfer learning with ResNet50 for efficient and accurate image classification, demonstrating a complete workflow including data preprocessing, model training, evaluation, and visualization of results.

 ## Features

 - 🐶 **Image Classification**: Predicts whether an image contains a dog or a cat
+- 🔄 **Transfer Learning**: Utilizes pre-trained ResNet50 architecture
 - 🛠️ **Data Preprocessing**: Includes resizing, normalization, and augmentation of images
-- 🧠 **Deep Learning Model**: Implements a convolutional neural network (CNN) for feature extraction and classification
+- 📈 **Advanced Training**: Implements early stopping, learning rate scheduling, and model checkpointing

 ## Technologies Used

 - **Python**: Core programming language
 - **TensorFlow/Keras**: For building and training the neural network
+- **ResNet50**: Pre-trained model for transfer learning
-- **NumPy** and **Pandas**: For data manipulation and analysis
+- **NumPy**: For data manipulation
+- **Matplotlib**: For visualization

 ## How to Use

 ### 1. Clone the Repository